UPDATE: Russian missile strike on Kremenchuk shopping mall kills at least 13, injures 40

 As Russia continues to wage war in Ukraine, Zelensky told G7 leaders during a virtual speech that he wants the war to be over by the end of the year, AFP and Le Monde reported, citing sources familiar with the matter.

-Hours before the attack on a Kremenchuk shopping mall, Zelensky reportedly said in his speech that the leaders should help end the war before winter comes and conditions for his troops become tougher.
+Hours before the attack on a Kremenchuk shopping mall, Zelensky reportedly said in his speech that the leaders should help end the war before winter comes and that conditions for his troops are becoming tougher.
 Zelensky urged allies to keep up the pressure and “intensify sanctions” on Russia.

-In his evening address, Zelensky said that the Russian strike on Kremenchuk's mall was deliberate, calling it "one of the most daring terrorist acts in European history."

-"The Russian state has become the largest terrorist organization in the world," the president said.

-Note: UPDATED: Russian missile strike on Kremenchuk shopping mall kills at least 20, injures 59